Food Safety

 Finally, consider your costs and pricing to create an effective strategy.
 Create a menu plan without sacrificing quality and price competitively.
 Take note of the costs of each menu item, including supplies and overhead, and the profit margin you want to attain.

-5. Hire Staff
+5. Hire staff

 While some food truck owners go it on their own, hiring staff members for your food truck business can help with workload and efficiency.
 Take the time to hire talented chefs and passionate staff with a customer-focused mindset.